june5079/soFrida/README.md

 **Seungjoo (Gabriel) Kim** - Seungjoo (Gabriel) Kim is a professor of Graduate School of Information Security at Korea University from 2011.
 For the past 7 years he was an associate professor of Sungkyunkwan University and have 5 years of back ground of team leader of Cryptographic Technology Team and also IT Security Evaluation Team of KISA(Korea Internet & Security Agency).
 In addition to being a professor, he is positioning a director of CHAOS(Center for High-Assurance Operating Systems), a head of SANE(Security Analysis aNd Evaluation) Lab, an adviser of hacking club ‘CyKor(two-times champion of DEF CON CTF 2015 & 2018)’ of Korea University, and a founder/advisory director of an international security & hacking conference ‘SECUINSIDE’.

 ## Disclaimer
+Please Note that this is a research project.
+We are by no means responsible for any usage of this tool.
+Use on your own behalf.
+We're not also not responsible if your accounts get banned due to extensive use of this tool.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details